ros2/design/articles/055_ros_parameter_design.md

 ### Backwards compatibility Parameter Server like behavior

-There are use cases where the older behavior with parameters persisting beyond the duration of a specific node are valuable.
+There are use cases where the older behavior with parameter server was useful.
+Both persisting beyond the duration of a specific node is valuable as well as having parameters with no specific association to a node which would potentially own or validate the values.
-To this end we propose to write a simple node which emulates the policy of the ROS 1.0 parameter server: it runs in namespace `/` and simply accepts all change requests.
+To this end we propose to write a simple node which emulates the policy of the ROS 1.0 parameter server: it runs in namespace `/` and simply accepts all changes requested.

 ### Parameter API

 The client libraries will provide an API for interfacing with the Core Parameter API for both local and remote nodes including return codes.

-### Parameter Change notification
+### Parameter Events

-Each node will provide a topic on which parameter changes will be published.
+Each node will provide a topic on which parameter events will be published.
 This topic is to support monitoring parameters for change.
-It is expect that client libraries will implement the ability to register callbacks for specific parameter change notifications using this topic.
+It is expected that client libraries will implement the ability to register callbacks for specific parameter changes using this topic.

 ### Logging and playback